wingding12/Voice-AI-Customer-Service-App/PRESENTATION.md

 # 1️⃣ Project Summary

-## What is This Platform?
+## What is this platform?

-This is an intelligent customer service platform that combines:
+An intelligent customer service platform that combines:

 - 🤖 **AI Voice Agent** — Handles customer calls with natural conversation
 - 👤 **AI Copilot** — Assists human representatives in real-time